January 15 , 2014

-The state has well-developed social and industrial infrastructure as well as virtual connectivity.
-It has good power, airport, rail and road infrastructure.
-The state has over 36,600 km of road network, two domestic airports, 345 km of rail routes and an installed power capacity of 2,556.5 megawatt (MW).
+The state offers a wide range of benefits in terms of interest incentives, financial assistance, subsidies and concessions.
+Uttarakhand has a robust social and industrial infrastructure, virtual connectivity, over 36,600 km of road network, two domestic airports, 345 km of rail routes and an installed power capacity of 2,556.5 megawatt (MW).